Maminasouleymane/snim-project/README.md

 # snim-project
-i'm currently working on some updates switching from classic SQL to Sequelize for this reason the latest commit don't work if you are intrested of this project and you want to run it localy i sugget that you download the init version
+i'm currently working on some updates switching from classic SQL to Sequelize for this reason the latest commit don't work if you are intrested of this project and you want to run it localy i sugget that you download the init version. hopefully the final product will be ready in this weak with the Docker image so you can test it easly. so as they say stay tuned ;)